LiteObject/chrome-lan-share/README.md

 ## Quick usage

 ### Manual Signaling (Default)
 - On Device A: Click **Create Offer**.
-Wait for ICE gathering to complete (status shows "ICE: complete").
-The Local SDP textarea will populate with the offer.
+Wait for ICE (Interactive Connectivity Establishment) gathering to complete (status shows "ICE: complete").
+The Local SDP (Session Description Protocol) textarea will populate with the offer.
 Click **Copy Local SDP** (or manually copy the text), then paste it into Device B's Remote SDP textarea.
 - On Device B: Paste the offer into Remote SDP, then click **Set Remote / Create Answer**.
 The Local SDP textarea will populate with the answer.
 Copy it and paste back into Device A's Remote SDP.
 - On Device A: Paste the answer into Remote SDP, then click **Set Remote**.
 - Wait until DataChannel opens (status updates), then send messages & files.